AkshayCanCode-1/Kidney-Anatomy-Simulation/README.md

 * Feel free to reach out for collaboration or improvements!

 ---
-*Developed for biology students and science lovers everywhere.*
+*Developed with 💙 for biology students and science lovers everywhere.*